 Please ensure that you have checked that you have secured the necessary permissions for any third-party material.
 For further advice on the matter please follow this link.

-Contributions will be edited into the journal's house style.
+Contributions should be presented in the journal's house style, which is based on New Hart's Rules.
 In writing your paper, please refer to the RES Style Checklist for any style guidance.
 References should appear in endnotes rather than the body of the text, and be used sparingly.

 Authors will be sent PDF proofs by e-mail.
 The Review of English Studies aims to publish articles within 6 weeks of acceptance.
 Authors are asked to return corrections within 3 working days to ensure that it is possible to meet this target.

 It is a condition of publication in RES that authors grant an exclusive licence to the Journal, which is operated on the Journal's behalf by the Publisher, by completing a Copyright Licence Form.
 Oxford Journals authors will be invited to complete an online copyright licence to publish form.